-The City's evaluation and selection process was handled in accordance with Chapter V, Article 2 of the City's Municipal Code.
-On September 10, 2024, the City released a Request for Proposal (RFP) on PlanetBids for the Fairview Park Mesa Restoration project: Coastal Sage Scrub and Flower Fields Habitat Restoration and Monitoring Plan Implementation.
+On September 10, 2024, the City released a Request for Proposal (RFP) on planet-bids for professional habitat restoration and monitoring services for the Fairview Park Mesa Restoration project.
 Six (6) proposals were received to provide these services; a summary of the bid results is included as Attachment 4.